kurval/COVID-19-Data-Explorer/README.md

 # About
 Covid-19 Data Explorer -app allows user to compare and explore different corona statistics from over 200 countries.
 This python based project was created with Streamlit’s open-source app framework.
-I used Alrair library for building interactive charts that are displayd with Vega-Lite.
+Using Alrair library for building interactive charts that are displayd with Vega-Lite.

 # Statistics
 **These statistics includes:**